bgeneto/htmx-fastapi-template/docs/AUTHENTICATION.md

 ### Issue: Magic link emails not sending

 **Check:**
-1. `BREVO_API_KEY` is set correctly
+1. `EMAIL_API_KEY` is set correctly
-2. Sender email is verified in Brevo dashboard
-3. Check logs for Brevo API errors
+2. Check logs for Resend API errors
-4. Verify API key has transactional email permissions
+3. Verify API key is valid and has correct permissions

 ### Issue: Cannot log in as bootstrap admin